 And how does this affect those 71,000–almost certainly many more–students?

 Morath reminded districts in his letter to administrators that he does not have the authority to waive graduation requirements for high-schoolers who might have been affected by the glitches.
 Seniors are required to pass five required end-of-course exams to earn a diploma.

 Yet another significant problem with testing is the Lake Wobegon Syndrome, the pretense that all kids are above average and can take and pass mandatory tests.
 To understand the absurdity, imagine that we mandate every child dunk a basketball to graduate from high school.
-This is, of course, ridiculous, and for some children even the attempt might be dangerous, yet this is precisely what states do with handicapped students.
+This is, of course, ridiculous, and for some children even the attempt would be dangerous, yet this is precisely what states do with handicapped students.